Joystickmonkey/Joystickmonkey/README.md

 - 👋 Hi, I’m Joystickmonkey
-- 👀 I’m interested in creating opensource tools and apps
+- 👀 I’m interested in creating minimalistic webfun
-- 🌱 I’m currently learning HTML, CSS, Javascript ( WebVR )
+- 🌱 I’m currently coding Python and html5 with my local llm
-- 💞️ I’m looking to collaborate on WebVR, virtual tours, interactive spatial media
+- 💞️ I’m looking to collaborate on AI, bughunting and AndroidXR
 - 📫 How to reach me joystingmonkey@gmail.com
 - 😄 Pronouns Joystickmonkey
 - ⚡ Fun fact Opensource does work, short is the new video, the AI revolution will not be televised